stesind/zpool-scrub/README.md

 systemctl daemon-reload
 systemctl enable --now zpool-scrub@<POOLNAME>.timer
 ```
-Replace <POOLNAME> with the name of your pool.
+Replace &lt;POOLNAME&gt; with the name of your pool.
 Keep in mind that the path is /sbin/zpool in Ubuntu.
 On Arch Linux it is /usr/sbin/zpool.
 One has to change the service file accordingly if not used in Ubuntu.
 If you are unsure about the location, use:
   ```sh
   which zpool